vmware/splinterdb/CONTRIBUTING.md

 ## Pull Requests

 Before submitting a pull request, please make sure that you can build SplinterDB.
 See Building SplinterDB from the Source Code.

+Before submitting a pull request, please run clang-format on the diff using the provided .clang-format style file.
+This can be checked automatically on git commit by running

+`ln -s .git/hooks/pre-commit format_check.py`
+`chmod +x .git/hooks/pre-commit`